Member Login | Sign Up

 If you’ve ever found yourself stuck with a new pair of shoes that felt good out of the box but didn’t meet your expectations after hitting the court, then you know how frustrating it can be.

-Unfortunately, tracking down the perfect set of shoes can be challenging, and more often than not, we make tradeoffs.
+Unfortunately, tracking down the perfect pair of shoes can be challenging, and we often make tradeoffs.

-In this section, I’ll run through some key attributes you can use to help evaluate your next set of shoes.
+In this section, I’ll discuss some key attributes you can use to evaluate your next pair of shoes.

-It’s helpful to nail down the most critical two or three before you begin your search because it helps narrow your options.
+For the best results, nail down the most critical two or three before you begin your search to narrow your options.

 Comfort